United States Sixth Fleet: Task Force 66 innovation, development

+The Task Force works closely with the Navy Disruptive Capabilities Office (DCO) on rapid experimentation and prototyping.
+It will also work with Naval Postgraduate School's Naval Innovation Center (NIC) established by SECNAV on ways to accelerate technology solutions and applications.
+To this end, Task Force 66 is responsible for the logistical lines of effort of 6th Fleet's autonomous unmanned systems throughout the AOR with joint force, Coalition, Allies, and partner nations in support of these activities.

 Task Force 67 land-based maritime patrol aircraft

 Task Force 67 is composed of land-based maritime patrol aircraft.
 These aircraft operate over the waters of the Mediterranean in anti-submarine, reconnaissance, surveillance, and mining roles.

 In the past, Task Force 67's has been provided by Commander, Fleet Air Mediterranean (COMFLTAIRMED), but it is unclear whether FLTAIRMED still exists.
 The Task Force commander also previously held the role of NATO AFSOUTH's Commander, Maritime Air, Allied Naval Forces South with the NATO task force designator TF 431.